Why Do I Feel Sad After My Period? | Emotional Rollercoaster Explained

 Iron Deficiency: A Hidden Factor in Post-Period Sadness

-Low iron levels affect neurotransmitter synthesis—especially dopamine—which plays a crucial role in mood regulation and reward pathways in the brain.
-Feeling sad or sluggish after your period could partly stem from this nutritional shortfall.
+Low iron levels may also affect neurotransmitter processes involved in energy and mood regulation.
+Feeling sad or sluggish after your period could partly stem from this nutritional shortfall, especially if your periods are heavy, you feel unusually tired, or you often feel lightheaded.

 Emotional Memory and Menstrual Cycles

-Studies suggest that emotional memories may be more easily triggered during certain phases of the menstrual cycle due to hormone-driven changes in brain regions like the amygdala and hippocampus.
+Studies suggest that emotional memories and stress responses may feel stronger during certain phases of the menstrual cycle due to hormone-driven changes in brain regions involved in emotion and memory, such as the amygdala and hippocampus.

-After your period ends, shifts in these areas could make you more prone to dwell on negative experiences or feel overwhelmed by emotions that were easier to handle earlier in the cycle.
+Around the end of your period, shifts in these systems could make you more prone to dwell on negative experiences or feel overwhelmed by emotions that were easier to handle earlier in the cycle.

 Tracking Mood Changes: Why It Helps Identify Patterns